 Knowing that a damages award can be reduced by comparative negligence, an owner might point out that the individual was distracted by a smartphone, ignored warning signs, wore shoes that were inappropriate for the conditions, walked unreasonably fast over uneven ground, or was under the influence of drugs or alcohol.
 Anything that shifts even a part of the blame to the injured party will be used as a defense.

 In virtually every California slip and fall case, a property owner and their insurance company will seek objective proof of injuries and losses.
 They will defend against a claim by arguing that those losses are minor or immaterial.
 Knowledgeable and experienced lawyers rebut these arguments with documented evidence of the following:

 A personal injury lawyer will need to describe all of the facts and circumstances of the accident.
-This can include showing photographs of the accident scene, eliciting testimony from eyewitnesses, demonstrating that the injured party bore no responsibility and that no intervening events caused the accident, and depicting the lighting, weather, and traffic conditions around the accident scene.
+This can include showing evidence of your slip and fall accident such as photographs of the accident scene, eliciting testimony from eyewitnesses, demonstrating that the injured party bore no responsibility and that no intervening events caused the accident, and depicting the lighting, weather, and traffic conditions around the accident scene.

 Contact us for a free consultation

 If you have suffered injuries as a result of a slip and fall accident in southern California, please see our website or contact us directly for a free consultation with a slip and fall lawyer in Los Angeles.